Benelli (motorcycles): From founding to World War II

 After losing her husband, the widow Teresa Boni Benelli invested all of the family capital into the business in the hope that it would offer stable work for her six sons: Giuseppe, Giovanni, Francesco, Filippo, Domenico and Antonio ("Tonino").
 She also sent Giuseppe and Giovanni to study Engineering in Switzerland.
 Initially the business had 6 employees in addition to the 5 brothers working (Tonino didn't work because he was too young.)

 In the beginning, it was just the Benelli Garage, which repaired bicycles and motorcycles, but was already able to produce all of the spare parts needed for repairs.
-During World War I, Benelli worked hard fixing parts for the Italian machines in war and in 1919 the first motorcycle was presented to the public.
+During World War I, Benelli worked hard fixing parts for the Italian machines in the war and in 1919 the first motorcycle was presented to the public.
 In 1920 the company built its first complete engine in-house, a single-cylinder two-stroke 75 cc model, immediately adapted to a bicycle frame.
 A year later in 1921, Benelli built its first motorcycle, using their own engine which had by then become a 98 cc model.

-But the most successful engine, which made Benelli known in the national and international field, was the 175 cm³ 4-stroke with "cascade" distribution and overhead camshaft of 1927, a bold and sophisticated solution that soon became the "trademark" of the Pesaro house.
+But the most successful engine, which made Benelli known in the national and international field, was the 175 cm3 4-stroke with "cascade" distribution and overhead camshaft of 1927, a bold and sophisticated solution that soon became the "trademark" of the Pesaro house.
 Giuseppe Benelli was inspired by a theoretical study of an engine by Edward Turner published in 1925 in the French magazine Moto Revue.
 Giuseppe, in order to beat the competition, did not waste time and completely reinterpreted that project introducing an ingenious simple solution to eliminate the negative effects of thermal expansion that afflicted these applications.